mahdavifar2002/bsc-thesis/README.md

-# Thesis Template
+# Computational Complexity of Fine-Tuning Thresholds in Neural Networks

-A LaTeX template for typesetting theses in Persian.
+The template of this document is based on the LaTeX template by Prof. Hamid Zarrabi-Zadeh for typesetting theses in Persian.

-By: Hamid Zarrabi-Zadeh